PCSK9 Inhibitors: A New Option in Cholesterol Treatment

-In the OSLER-1 and OSLER-2 open-label studies, side effects that occurred with Repatha at a rate of at least 1% included arthralgia (joint pain, 4.6%), injection site reactions (4.3%), headache (3.6%), limb pain (3.3%), and fatigue (2.8%).
+In the OSLER-1 and OSLER-2 open-label studies, side effects occurring with Repatha at a rate of 1% or more included arthralgia or joint pain (4.6%), injection site reactions (4.3%), headache (3.6%), limb pain (3.3%), and fatigue (2.8%).

 Neurocognitive effects like confusion were low (under 1%).
-Evolocumab was stopped in 7.2% of 2976 patients.
+Repatha treatment was discontinued in 7.2% of 2976 patients.
 Very low levels of LDL did not appear to affect rates of side effects.

-The recommended dose of Repatha (evolocumab):
+Repatha: The recommended dose of Repatha (evolocumab):

 - 75 mg subcutaneously once every two weeks; most patients will achieve adequate LDL lowering with this dose.

-Ongoing PCSKi Questions
+Ongoing PCSK9 Inhibitor Questions